python-semver/python-semver/docs/usage.rst

 Other types cannot be compared.

-If you need to convert some types into other, refer to :ref:`sec.convert.versions`.
+If you need to convert some types into others, refer to :ref:`sec.convert.versions`.